peridoteagle/summer_2020_website/_posts/outdoor-programmer/2020-06-07-fifth-post.md

 share: false
 ---

 Tent life can have a dangerous side.
-Here is how I am managing them.

 {% include toc.html %}